YottaDB/YDBDoc/ProgGuide/isv.rst

 If $ZSOURCE contains a file with an extension other than .m or .o, ZEDIT processes it but ZLINK returns an error message

 $ZSOURCE is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the SET command).
 A $ZSOURCE value may include an environment variable.
-YottaDB/GT.M handles logical names that translate to other logical names by performing iterative translations according to VMS conventions.
-If a logical name translates to a VMS search list, YottaDB/GT.M uses only the first name in the list.
+YottaDB handles logical names that translate to other logical names by performing iterative translations according to VMS conventions.

 Example:

 .. parsed-literal::
-   GTM>ZEDIT "subr.m"
+   YDB>ZEDIT "subr.m"
    .
    .
-   GTM>WRITE $ZSOURCE
+   YDB>WRITE $ZSOURCE
    subr

 Example:

 .. parsed-literal::
-   GTM>ZEDIT "test"
+   YDB>ZEDIT "test"
    .
    .
    .
-   GTM>WRITE $ZSOURCE
+   YDB>WRITE $ZSOURCE
    "test"

 Example:

 .. parsed-literal::
-   GTM>ZEDIT "/usr/smith/report.txt"
+   YDB>ZEDIT "/usr/smith/report.txt"
    .
    .
    .
-   GTM>WRITE $ZSOURCE
+   YDB>WRITE $ZSOURCE
    /usr/smith/report.txt

 Example:

 .. parsed-literal::
-   GTM>ZLINK "BASE.O"
+   YDB>ZLINK "BASE.O"
    .
    .
    .
-   GTM>WRITE $ZSOURCE
+   YDB>WRITE $ZSOURCE
    BASE

 -------------------